benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 Follow these steps to allow consumers to Add a PayPal stored payment in your experience.

-<i class="numberCircle gray">1</i>Call [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get a list all the consumer's saved payments to make sure the consumer doesn't already have a PayPal stored payment.
+1. Call [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get a list all the consumer's saved payments to make sure the consumer doesn't already have a PayPal stored payment.
 Consumers can have only one PayPal stored payment.

-<i class="numberCircle gray">2</i>Call the [Start a PayPal Billing Agreement](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-start-a-paypal-billing-agreement-get){:target="new-tab"} endpoint, passing the `returnURL` and `cancelURL` as query parameters so PayPal can return the consumer to your experience.
+2. Call the [Start a PayPal Billing Agreement](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-start-a-paypal-billing-agreement-get){:target="new-tab"} endpoint, passing the `returnURL` and `cancelURL` as query parameters so PayPal can return the consumer to your experience.

-<i class="numberCircle gray">3</i>Redirect the consumer to the `redirectURL` in the response, so the consumer to provide payment details, approve, and subscribe to the Billing Agreement.
+3. Redirect the consumer to the `redirectURL` in the response, so the consumer to provide payment details, approve, and subscribe to the Billing Agreement.
 Once the consumer accepts or cancels the Billing agreement, PayPal redirects the consumer to either the `returnURL` or `cancelURL` provided in the query parameter.

-<i class="numberCircle gray">4</i>Call the [Add Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-add-stored-payment-post){:target="new-tab"} endpoint to save the PayPal billing agreement.
+4. Call the [Add Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-add-stored-payment-post){:target="new-tab"} endpoint to save the PayPal billing agreement.

-<i class="numberCircle gray">5</i>(Optional) Call [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to list all the consumer's saved payments.
+5. (Optional) Call [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to list all the consumer's saved payments.

 Listed below is a sample [Start a PayPal Billing Agreement](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-start-a-paypal-billing-agreement-get){:target="new-tab"} GET request URI for the SNKRS mobile experience.
 This endpoint requires a service-to-service JWT in the X-Nike-Authorization header.